 The two surgical options are:

-Most babies born with tetralogy of Fallot do very well and survive to adulthood, but require yearly follow-up with a heart specialist.
+Most babies born with tetralogy of Fallot do very well and survive to adulthood, but require regular follow-up with a heart specialist.

 |National Heart, Lung, and Blood Institute (NHLBI) The NHLBI provides the public with educational resources relating to the treatment of heart, blood vessel, lung, and blood diseases as well as sleep disorders.|